Republicans back away from confronting Trump and his loyalists after the Capitol insurrection, embracing them instead

 A spokesman for McCarthy called the posts “deeply disturbing” and said the leader would have a conversation with Greene, but no punitive actions have been discussed publicly.

 “It’s Donald Trump’s party right now.
 We haven’t seen any figure leave office like this in the Republican Party since Ronald Reagan,” Trump pollster Jim McLaughlin said.
-“His agenda was right and it was successful, and now he has all the right enemies — the establishment, the radical left and the media.”
+“His agenda was right, and it was successful, and now he has all the right enemies — the establishment, the radical left and the media.”

 For his part, McConnell has not said how he will vote at the end of the impeachment trial and has told others that he will not defend the president’s actions related to the U.S. Capitol attack, a task that is likely to fall to senators such as Graham.
 But McConnell did allow a lunch briefing Wednesday for senators with law professor Jonathan Turley, who has argued that impeaching Trump after his departure from office is unconstitutional.